-Papetoon appears to be mostly desert with sparse arid vegetation and an exotic karst topography.
+Papetoon in the comic adaptation appears to be mostly desert with sparse arid vegetation and an exotic karst topography.

 Titania is an ice planet.
 But it turns out this is just a weather machine.
 In the Continuity Reboot, Titania was changed to a desert planet, and Fichina became the ice planet.

 The monotony of planetary appearances was justified by the game using prerendered bitmaps for planetary backgrounds.
 It was understood that planets like Corneria and Fortuna had more variety than was shown, and Fortuna was actually shown to have three different biomes in its playable area.

 Speaking Simlish: Since there was very little in the way of voice acting, most vocal speech and inflection was simulated this way, and was one of the game's more memorable features.
 Regardless of what characters had to say, they said it one of only a few different varieties of moderately expressive gibberish.
 However, there were a handful of English language sound clips, including General Pepper saying "Good Luck!" at the briefing screen, Fox saying "Let's Go!" at the continue screen, and a few lines of voice-acted script of Fox and Pepper in the game's ending.

 Spell My Name with an S: Some boss names differ between the cast roll in the ending and the instruction manual.
 For instance, Atomic Base is the Atomic Core, Galactic Rider is Galactic Riders, Professor Hanger is Professor Hangar, and Monarch Dodora is Monarch Dodra (which was also used in Star Fox Command).